-Despite having being badly let down on its first-choice relocation option, McCalmont-Woods was able to arrange for the Group’s Executive function to maintain business continuity and relocate to an alternative corporate HQ at Queen’s House, Lincoln’s Inn Fields with a minimum of turbulence as a result of having identified a suitable Plan B property option at the outset of the relocation process.
+However, because McCalmont-Woods had previously identified a suitable Plan B property option at the outset of the relocation process, it was able to arrange for the Group’s Executive function to maintain business continuity and relocate to an alternative corporate HQ at Queen’s House, Lincoln’s Inn Fields with a minimum of turbulence, despite having being badly let down on its first-choice relocation option.

-We recommend corporate occupiers contemplating relocation should always have a Plan B to cater for (but not be limited to) the following eventualities:
+This transaction highlights the importance of why corporate occupiers contemplating an office relocation should always have a Plan B to cater for (but not be limited to) the following eventualities:

 1. the landlord agrees to progress a deal with another and competing occupier;

 2. the landlord seeks to ratchet up the asking terms upon which the accommodation is being marketed;

 3. the landlord withdraws the accommodation from the market;